 The practice of developing ideas and creative strategies for professional evaluations about design and its application.
 Each student prepares a portfolio.

-Research to develop an advertising and public relations campaign for a specific organization.
+Research to develop an integrated communication campaign for a specific organization.
 This is the preparation stage for the major case study prepared by the student in APR 598.

-Development and presentation of a complete advertising and public relations plan and proposal for the specific organization studied in APR 597.
+Development and presentation of an integrated communication plan and proposal for a specific organization under the supervision of a committee.
 Integration of theory, concepts, and techniques in a complete communication program.